pakal/rsfile/CONTRIBUTING.rst

 Testing manually
 -----------------

-To manually launch the test suites against a specific "python" interpreter, use the different commands visible in the "tox.ini", in the form **python -m rsfile.rstest.xxxxxxx**
+To manually launch the test suites against a specific "python" interpreter, use the different commands visible in the "tox.ini", in the form **python -m rsfile.rstest.xxxxxxx**.
+The "src/" folder must be in your current python paths (ex. by using PYTHONPATH environment variable, or by pip-installing the repository in "editable" mode).

 Note that these *.py test files can't all be executed inside the same runner process (ex. using pytest), since they monkey-patch their python environment differently.

-Also, double-check that the "rsfile" package imported is well the one you meant, since the current working directory is usually automatically added by python to your "sys.path" on launch.

 If you have installed python-tabulate (https://pypi.python.org/pypi/tabulate), the retrocompatibility test will display a table listing the different file opening modes, and their features.